Norway islanders want to go ‘time-free’ when sun doesn’t set

 People on the island of Sommaroey are pushing to get rid of traditional business hours and “conventional time-keeping” during the midnight sun period that lasts from May 18 to July 26, resident Kjell Ove Hveding said Wednesday.

-Hveding met with a Norwegian lawmaker this month to present a petition signed by dozens of islanders in support of declaring a “time-free zone” and to discuss any practical and legal obstacles to basically ignoring what it says on clocks.
+Hveding met with a Norwegian lawmaker this month to present a petition signed by dozens of islanders in support of declaring a “time-free zone” and to discuss any practical and legal obstacles to basically ignoring what clocks say about day and night.

 “It’s a bit crazy, but at the same it is pretty serious,” he said.

 Sommaroey, which lies north of the Arctic Circle, stays dark from November to January.
-The idea behind the time-free zone is that going off the clock would make it easier for residents, especially students, employers and workers, to make the most of the precious months when the opposite is true.
+The idea behind the time-free zone is that disregarding timepieces would make it easier for residents, especially students, employers and workers, to make the most of the precious months when the opposite is true.

-Having no clocks “is a great solution but we likely won’t become an entirely time-free zone as it will be too complex,” Hveding said.
+Going off the clock “is a great solution but we likely won’t become an entirely time-free zone as it will be too complex,” Hveding said.
 “But we have put the time element on the agenda, and we might get more flexibility … to adjust to the daylight.”

 “The idea is also to chill out.
 I have seen people suffering from stress because they were pressed by time,” he said.